corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 and every caller supplies both arguments.

-This is obviously not what you want once you have six optional parameters:
+This is obviously not what you want once you have six optional arguments:

 ```rust
 request(